-Ions occur around us all the time whenever atoms and molecules have a net negative or positive charge.
-The charge changes when the atom or molecule gains or looses electrons.
+Ions surround us whenever atoms and molecules have a net negative or positive charge.
+The charge changes when the atom or molecule gains or loses electrons.
+New sauna technology harnesses negative ions by enriching the air with salt ions from Himalayan salt balls and circulating it to create negative ions in the sauna.

-What role do negative ions play in the sauna, and is it possible that some of the health benefits of sauna use comes from exposure to negative ions?
+What role do negative ions play in the sauna, and is it possible that some of the health benefits of sauna use come from exposure to negative ions?

 Negative Ions Effects on Mood

-The psychological effects of ions have been reported and studies for over 90 years.
+The psychological effects of ions have been reported and studied for over 90 years.

 Researchers at BMC Psychiatry analyzed 33 studies and concluded negative ions were strongly associated with lower depression ratings.